SureshAthanti/Web-Scrapping_Project/README.md

 # Building dataset on mobile specifications using web scraping
 ## Documents to look for:
 1) ProjectDSCII.ipynb - This is the Jupyter file which has the entire code to run.
-It is subdivided into two sub cells.a) Main cell having the web scraping code and
+It is subdivided into two sub cells.
+       a) Main cell having the web scraping code and
        b) Having the code for writing into CSV.
 You need to open the file using Jupyter and run the cells one after the other.
 2) Creating Dataset Using Web Scraping.pptx - This Powerpoint presentation has generic overview of the project.
 3) Dataset.csv - This is the output dataset of the project.